 The holiday accommodation is a 35ft x 12ft Willerby static caravan.
-It is beautifully situated with fabulous scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with comprehensive range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.
+It is beautifully situated with incredible scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with comprehensive range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.

-There is a very comfortable, well designed lounge area with panoramic sea views over Scapa Flow, Hoy, Graemsay, open farmland and Pentland Firth, towards mainland Scotland.
+There is a comfortable, well designed lounge area with panoramic sea views over Scapa Flow, Hoy, Graemsay, open farmland and Pentland Firth, towards mainland Scotland.
 TV and DVD player in the lounge.

-The caravan has two bedrooms; a double bedroom and a twin room, each with fitted wardrobes providing ample storage space.
+The caravan has two bedrooms; a double bedroom and a compact twin room, each with fitted wardrobes providing ample storage space.

 The shower room has a wash basin and there is a separate toilet room with wash basin too, all mains plumbed.
-All linen and towels are supplied.
+All linen and towels provided.

-There are electric panel heaters in all rooms and a gas fire in the lounge.
+There are electric panel heaters in both bedrooms rooms and a gas fire in the lounge.

 The caravan is in our garden, a section of which you are welcome to use.
 We are also happy to store/dry bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
 Parking space for 1 vehicle and private access to the caravan is available.